chiyeon/klowi/README.md

 ## Files In and Files Out
 ### Inputs
-put in root directory, next to convert.sh
+Place in the root directory, next to convert.sh
  - input.gif (a gif that will be looped throughout the video)
  - input.mp3 (a "dry", normal rendition of the song)
  - lyrics.txt (all the lyrics in the song)

 ### Outputs:
-will be put into a new directory /outputs/
+Will be put into a new directory /outputs/
  - output.mp4 (a video containing the slowed/reverbed audio and a looping gif)
  - output.wav (the actual slowed/reverbed audio)
  - metadata.txt (the generated video title and description)

 ## Dependencies
- - soundtouchs
+ - soundtouch
  - sox
  - ffmpeg
  - awk